basnijholt/nijho.lt/content/post/terminal-ninja/index.md

     source ~/.autoenv/activate.sh
     ```

-## 💡 Zsh-autosuggestions: The Wisest of Mentors
+## 💡 Zsh-autosuggestions: Command Suggestions as You Type

-As we hone our terminal skills, we often find ourselves repeating commands.
-[Zsh-autosuggestions](https://github.com/zsh-users/zsh-autosuggestions) is our trusted mentor, always ready with sage advice.
-It suggests commands based on our command history, saving us precious keystrokes and making our terminal life more enjoyable.
+[Zsh-autosuggestions](https://github.com/zsh-users/zsh-autosuggestions) suggests commands based on your command history as you type.
+This saves keystrokes and makes repetitive tasks much faster.

-To set up Zsh-autosuggestions, follow these steps:
+To set up Zsh-autosuggestions:

 1. Clone the repository: